Taking the Friction Out of Trading

 During the research phase of this project, our goal was to find out what DW traders want out of the J.P.
 Morgan DW trading platform, how they navigate it, their experience of it, and their proficiency level.

-As DW trading is a specialized field, Seven Peaks’s research team decided to include traders of varying proficiency levels in our research.
+As DW trading is a specialized field, Seven Peaks’s research team decided to include traders of varying proficiency levels in our research - spanning from retail traders to institutional.
 We chose five participants to give us an idea of how a variety of users interact with the website.

 Our process was this: we determined user needs through research, conducted usability tests via prototyping with DW traders, acquired and studied feedback, and iterated new designs from this data.